gogata05/SkyDiving-ASP.NET-Project-001/README.md

 - View jumps statistics
 - Reply to Message Requests

 ## Roles logins:
 - Jumper: `username: jumper`, `password: jumper`
 - Instructor: `username: instructor`, `password: instructor`
 - Admin: `username: admin`, `password: admin`

+## How to use?
+- 0.Download the repository and extract it to folder
+- 1.Open Skydiving.sln with visual studio 2022
+- 2.In appsetting.json add your personal "ConnectionStrings"
+- 3.right click on Skydiving Project and "Set as Startup Project"
+- 4.In "Package Manager Console" with Default project: "Skydiving.Infastructure" type: update database
+- 5.Ctrl+F5
+- 6.Open Url localhost on your browser: https://localhost:7160/
+- 7.Enjoy!

+## Used libraries:
+    - `SignalR` - for realtime live chat
+    - `Pace`, - for page load progress bars
+    - `Toastr` - for notifications
+    - `jQuery` - simplifying html and css
+    - `bootstrap` - CSS Framework

+## Database

+SSMS and MS SQL are used for storing & managing the data.

+## Tests

+- `Unit Tests`

+## Demo
+Live demo at Replit -

 ## Photos

 Recently Added Posts in Home page: